home-assistant/docker-base/README.md

 # Home Assistant Base Images

-These base images are designed as Docker base images for use with building Hass.io containers and add-ons.
+These base images are designed as Docker base images for use with building Home Assistant containers and add-ons.
 It is recommended to use these as a base for your own Home Assistant Add-ons.

 Using these images as a base for other Docker projects is, however, not recommended.